huggingface/transformers/docs/source/en/agents.md

 A tool is an atomic function to be used by an agent.

-You can for instance check the [~CalculatorTool]: it has a name, a description, input descriptions, an output type, and a `__call__` method to perform the action.
+You can for instance check the [~PythonInterpreterTool]: it has a name, a description, input descriptions, an output type, and a `__call__` method to perform the action.

 When the agent is initialized, the tool attributes are used to generate a tool description which is baked into the agent's system prompt.
 This lets the agent know which tools it can use and why.